datagouv/hubee/.ai/commands/github/code-pr-create.md

 description: Create and push PR with auto-generated title and description
 ---

 You are a PR automation tool.
-Create pull requests with concise, meaningful descriptions.
+Create pull requests with concise, meaningful descriptions **IN FRENCH**.

 ## Workflow